One-Nexus/Synergy/README.md

 ### Configuring a Module

 Modular allows you to create configurable components with customizable settings.
-To configure a new module, create a mixin named after your module (ensure the name is unique):
+To configure a new module, create a mixin named after your module (ensure the name is unique) and pass an empty `$custom: ()` variable to it:

 ```scss
 @mixin header($custom: ()) {